 Himax requires suppliers to provide material data sheets with their product delivery to CQ and thus CQ is capable of controlling a complete supplier list and product list.
 We identified, to our best effort, the 3TG in Himax's supply chain by utilizing the material data sheets and our Green Product database to mark the 3TG materials in the supply chain and to identify the suppliers who provided these materials ("the affected suppliers").
-During the 2016 reporting year, Himax has identified 43 affected suppliers and surveyed 100% of them with CMRT.
+During the 2017 reporting year, Himax has identified 38 affected suppliers and surveyed 100% of them with CMRT.
 The CMRT questionnaire survey included questions regarding a supplier's responsible sourcing policies, its practices for engaging with its upstream suppliers, a request to list all smelters from which its 3TG were sourced, and other detailed questions concerning the origins of 3TG contained in the supplier's products as well as its 3TG due diligence policies and procedures.

-To our best effort, we reviewed and cross-checked the reasonableness and consistency of the information collected from CMRT survey.
+To our best effort, we reviewed and cross-checked the reasonableness and consistency of the information collected from CMRT survey via RMI Conflict Metals Reporting template Review Checklist.
+The survey responses and review notes are recorded.

-STEP 3: DESIGN AND IMPLEMENT A STRATEGY TO RESPOND TO IDENTIFIED RISKS a.
-Himax's CQ communicates findings of the supply chain risk assessment to the top management.
+STEP 3: DESIGN AND IMPLEMENT A STRATEGY TO RESPOND TO IDENTIFIED RISKS